-Information pertaining to the needs and expectations of interested parties can be found in EMS Document "Context of the Organisation", last updated in March 2019.
+Information pertaining to the needs and expectations of interested parties can be found in EMS , last updated in March 2019.
 Currently the document is not scheduled for review until 2022.

 4.4 Documentation changes

 As stated above, the Environment Policy has been updated in line with the change from the Sustainability Task Group to the Sustainability Strategy Group.